Cape Verde women's national football team

-The Cape Verde women's national football team represents Cape Verde in international women's association football and is governed by the Cape Verdean Football Federation.
+The Cape Verde women's national football team (recognized as Cabo Verde by FIFA) represents Cape Verde in international women's association football and is governed by the Cape Verdean Football Federation.

 History

 Introduction

 In 1985, almost no country in the world had a women's national football team, including Cape Verde who have yet to play in a FIFA sanctioned match.
 A national team from Cape Verde has not represented the country in the major regional and international tournaments.
 This includes the Women's World Cup, the 2010 African Women's Championships during the preliminary rounds., and the 2011 All Africa Games.
 In March 2012, the team was not ranked in the world by FIFA.

 Background and development

 Women's football in Africa in general faces several challenges, including limited access to education, poverty amongst women in the wider society, and fundamental inequality present in the society that occasionally allows for female specific human rights abuses.
 At the same time, if quality female players in Africa are developed, many leave their home countries to seek greater football opportunities in places like Northern Europe or the United States.
 Funding for women's football in Africa is also an issue: Most of the funding for women's football and for the women's national teams comes from FIFA, not the national football association.

 The development of football on a national level in Cape Verde is hindered by several factors, including local definitions of femininity that discourage participation in sport, lack of adequate training, a lack of competitive spirit in matches and during training.
 There is also a lack of available players, with participation rates having peaked at roughly 350 a few years back to roughly 200 current players.
 The lack of opportunities to go further with football inside the country also discourages continued participation in the sport.